MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

 In this task, you review the steps involved in creating a dashboard with custom views and current incidents and their alerts.

-> [!NOTE]
-> The steps to create a dashboard with custom views for incidents and their alerts are included for information purposes only, as there is no data available upon which to do this task.
+ > **Note:** The steps to create a dashboard with custom views for incidents and their alerts are included for information purposes only, as there is no data available upon which to do this task.
 Executing the steps will not return any data.

 1. You should still be logged into the Azure portal **`https://portal.azure.com`**.